Jbudnick/Interview-Attendance-Case-Study/README.md

 ## **Learning Models**

+### **Logistic Regression** ##

+Our first attempt was to try to fit the data using logistic regression, since our target variable is binary (Attended or did not attend)

 ### **Random Forests**

-We thought it would be a good approach to use a random forest because...
+We thought it would be a good approach to try a random forest because random forests work well with large datasets with many features and are unlikely to overfit the data.

+### **Multilayer Perceptron**

 #### **Training**
 Our first approach